 Verify that it is not possible to for the Enterprise tenant end user to manage other users.

-Enterprise tenant end user cannot change the contact info due to omitting required information
+Enterprise tenant end user cannot change the contact info due to omitting required information (Fail.
+All information are optional.)

 Requirement document reference: Section 5.4